Syed-Ammad-99/Data-Professional-Survey-Breakdown/README.md

 1. Get the data
 2. Explore the data in Excel
-4. Clean the data with Excel
-5. Test the data null values
-6. Visualize the data in Power BI
+3. Visualize the data in Power BI
-7. Generate the findings based on the insights
+4. Generate the findings based on the insights

 # Visualization